-Supporting Women in STEM
+Ophelia’s Place – Supporting Women in STEM

-You can check out Ophelia’s Place here
+Check out Ophelia’s Place here

 Robot Scouter is a simple yet powerful Android scouting app with customizable scouting templates and advanced spreadsheet exporting for painless data analysis.

-- The 🕑 Attendance Client is a cross-platform desktop app built with Firebase and React to make keeping track of team members’ hours a piece of cake.
+The Attendance Client is a cross-platform desktop app built with Firebase and React to make keeping track of team members’ hours a piece of cake.